AndreaBertozzi/AWE_production_estimation/README.md

   time_step_RIRO:            # Timestep during RIRO transition [s]
 ```

-> ⚠️ Hybrid mode is experimental and not fully supported in all modules.
+> ⚠️ Speed and hybrid (speed during reel-out and force during reel-in) modes are experimental and not fully supported in all modules.

 ---